BillisC/microHAL/README.md

 - Provides simple driver implementations
 - Uses CMSIS where needed
 - Tries to be MISRA C (2023) compliant *can't be sure though*
-- Attempts to be cross-compatible *cough*
+- Designed with portability in mind *cough*
-- Serves as a template for future projects
+- Serves as a library for future projects

 Can I use it for **any** STM32 F4 series MCU?
 - Probably, but its designed for F446RE so don't blame me if anything burns